opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

 - `insecure`: A boolean flag to turn off SSL certificate verification.
 If set to true, CA certificate verification will be turned off and insecure HTTP requests will be sent.
 Default to `false`.

 - `socket_timeout`(optional): An integer value indicates the timeout in milliseconds for waiting for data (or, put differently, a maximum period inactivity between two consecutive data packets).
 A timeout value of zero is interpreted as an infinite timeout.
-A negative value is interpreted as undefined (system default if applicable).
-Default: -1.
+If this timeout value is either negative or not set, the underlying Apache HttpClient would rely on operating system settings for managing socket timeouts.

 - `connect_timeout`(optional): An integer value indicates the timeout in milliseconds used when requesting a connection from the connection manager.
 A timeout value of zero is interpreted as an infinite timeout.
-A negative value is interpreted as undefined (system default if applicable).
-Default: -1.
+If this timeout value is either negative or not set, the underlying Apache HttpClient would rely on operating system settings for managing connection timeouts.

 - `username`(optional): A String of username used in the [internal users](https://opendistro.github.io/for-elasticsearch-docs/docs/security/access-control/users-roles) of ODFE cluster.
 Default is null.